Pimenta dioica

 Growing

-New plants usually start from seed, which lose their viability quickly and should be sown soon after the ripe berries are harvested.
+New plants usually start from seed, which loses its viability quickly and should be sown soon after the ripe berries are harvested.
 Some success is reported with cuttings of one-year-old wood dipped in a rooting hormone, which would allow better control over the ratio of male to female plants.
-Volunteer seedlings sprouted from bird dropping are another source of propagation material.

 Performs best on free-draining clay and loam soils of a moderately acid to alkaline nature, generally with a pH of 5.5 to 8.0, and on sites with full to partial sun exposure.